ImtiazVision/Adobe-Experience-Manager-AEM-/MARKDOWN.md

    - At runtime, we can uninstall a component.
    - We can dynamically install, start, and stop the application without having to shut it down and restart it.

+Aside from the OSGi framework, all other AEM components, as well as any additional custom applications written on top of the AEM platform, are implemented as OSGi bundles.

 ## Module 2 :